sf-explorer/soql-to-graphql/Readme.md

 ![logo](./logo.png)

 Having challenges with GraphQL syntax?
-Already an SOQL ninja? `soql-to-graphql` is for you.
+Already an SOQL ninja 🥷🏿? `soql-to-graphql` is for you.

 Check out the [Playground](https://sf-explorer.github.io/documentation/docs/Query/GraphQL/#playground)